What is COBRA coverage and how does it work?

 The Department of Labor (DOL) has issued proposed changes to the required employer notices, to include information regarding the availability of health insurance coverage through the Patient Protection and Affordable Care Act (ACA) established healthcare marketplaces.
 This ACA coverage may be less expensive than that provided under COBRA.

 Failure to comply

 Employers who fail to comply with the COBRA Rules may incur an excise tax of $100 per qualified beneficiary for each day of noncompliance (with a maximum of $200 per day per covered family).
 COBRA Administrators who fail to provide the initial COBRA notice or the COBRA election notice when a qualifying event occurs are subject to a penalty of up to $110 per affected beneficiary per day under the Employee Retirement Income Security Act.
 If the failure to comply is not intentional, but due to reasonable cause, the maximum excise tax is limited to 10% of the prior year's group health plan costs (with a maximum of $500,000).

 American Rescue Plan Act of 2021

-The American Rescue Plan Act of 2021 provides for a 100% subsidy for COBRA premiums for a six-month period, April 1, 2021 - September 30, 2021, for individuals who have lost employment or had reduced hours.
-A number of limitations and restrictions apply.
+The American Rescue Plan Act of 2021 provided for a 100% subsidy for COBRA premiums for a six-month period, April 1, 2021 - September 30, 2021, for individuals who had lost employment or who had reduced hours.
+A number of limitations and restrictions applied.